Livshitz/concurrency.libx.js/README.md

 ```

 ## WaitUntil:
 Pass a condition and let this helper check periodically for you until the condition is met.
-You can you `then` or `await` to respond to the complition.
+You can use `then` or `await` to respond to the complition.

 ```javascript:
 import { waitUntil } from 'concurrency.libx.js';